Nitro/envoymon/README.md

 Building
 --------

 On a Linux host with Docker, run `./build.sh`.
-The binary will be dropped into the current directory.
+A container based on Alpine Linux is the result.
+It will be pushed to Docker Hub automatically, tagged with the most recent git sha.